 Religion is a system of beliefs and practices that are typically associated with a particular institution, such as a church or temple.

-Spirituality, on the other hand, is about connecting with something larger than oneself and can be practiced by anyone, regardless of their religious affiliation.
+Spirituality, on the other hand, is about connecting with something larger than oneself and can be practiced by anyone, regardless of religious affiliation.

 Many people view religion and spirituality as two sides of the same coin, but they are actually quite different.